 Use your Federal Work Study award to support K-3rd grade literacy!

-Applications for Fall 2014 are now being accepted!
+Applications for Spring 2015 are now being accepted!
 Please read this page to see requirements and to fill out the application.

 America Reads Tutors

-America Reads Tutors provide literacy support to kindergarten through third grade students in eight SFUSD elementary schools and after-school programs.
+America Reads Tutors provide literacy support to kindergarten through third grade students in five SFUSD elementary schools and three after-school programs.

-Tutors work up to 10 hours per week during the Fall and Spring semester, at $11 per hour.
+Tutors can select their own schedule and generally work between 6 to 15 hours per week during the Fall and Spring semester, starting at $11.05 per hour.

 Tutor Hiring Requirements